Department for Children, Schools and Families: Child friendly identity and branding

 The department adopted a "child friendly" visual identity, known as "Building the Rainbow" shortly after it was established.
 The main features of the brand identity were a rainbow logo and images of cartoonised children carrying blocks to build the rainbow logo.
 The lettering on the logo was all in lower case despite being a proper noun.
 It was reported in The Daily Telegraph that several thousand pounds were spent on adopting and implementing this visual identity.
-The Conservatives, then in opposition, nicknamed the department the "Department for Curtains and Soft Furnishings", a nickname often used by the media.
+The Conservatives, then in opposition, nicknamed the department the "Department for Curtains and Soft Furnishings", a nickname that was often used by the media.

 Refurbishment of headquarters building

-The Department also came under criticism during the 2010 General Election, after it was revealed that the Department's offices had a refit which included a "contemplation room".
+The Department also came under criticism during the 2010 General Election, after it was revealed that the Department's offices had a refit.
 Other features include a grand glass and steel staircase and imported Italian designer furniture.
 The total cost of the refit was estimated to be three million pounds, at a time when the department needed to make two billion pounds of savings.